-There is now a tailwind, and the Department of Health, NHS Commissioning Board and Monitor are currently mulling over how best to respond.
+There is now a tailwind, and the Department of Health, NHS Commissioning Board (now NHS England) and Monitor are currently mulling over how best to respond.
 More on this in the spring.

 Meantime, for those weary of Kaiser and Torbay as examples, The Commonwealth Fund this month published four case studies of health organisations trying to develop integrated care as ‘accountable care organisations’ (ACOs): HealthCare Partners; Monarch HealthCare; Norton Healthcare; and Tucson Medical Center.

 They are worth a look and are striking in that all are trying to do similar things: case management; care coordination; disease management; predictive risk modelling; use of hospitalists; developing the electronic health record across providers; close analysis of utilisation cost and quality at patient level; clinical leadership; developing easy access electronic portals for patients; bearing more financial risk appropriately; and pay for performance based on quality and shared savings models.

 Changing payment currencies is not going to solve any issue fast (e.g. need for rapid upping of value)